aditya-sridhar007/ExpenseTracker/README.md

 # ExpenseTracker

-An Expense Tracker using React
+An Expense Tracker built using React